The non-impact origin of the Libyan Desert

 of schlieren and partly digested mineral phases, and Lechatelierite

-and Baddeleyite, a high-temperature breakdown product of Zircon (STORZER
+and Baddeleyite, a high-temperature breakdown product of Zircon.

-& KOEBERL,1991).
 But

-the so characteristic inclusions of small crystals of Tridymite
+the so characteristic inclusions of small crystals of alpha-Tridymite

-and Cristobalite are missing in impact glasses.
-Also typical
+and alpha-Cristobalite are missing in impact glasses.
+Also typical for

 There are however also differences between the LDG and the "classical"

-impact glasses, mainly by the chemistry (KOEBERL,1994).
-LDG is a very
+impact glasses, mainly by the chemistry.
+LDG is a very silica-rich natural

-a limited variation in major and trace element abundances.
-To mention
+in major and trace element abundances.
+The degree of hardness (MOHS)

 The viscosity is essentially greater than at tektites.
 The melting point